gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>StructuredAuthentication contains configuration settings for structured authentication to the kube-apiserver.
+<p>StructuredAuthentication contains configuration settings for structured authentication for the kube-apiserver.
 This field is only available for Kubernetes v1.30 or later.</p>
 </td>
 </tr>